Deep Joint Source-Channel Coding Over Cooperative Relay Networks: DeepJSCC for Relay-Aided Communications

 The loss function of the proposed DeepJSCC-DF is comprised of two parts, representing the image reconstruction quality at the relay and the destination, respectively.
-To balance the reconstruction performance at $\mathrm{R}$ and $\mathrm{D}$, we introduce a hyper-parameter $\lambda \ge 0$ and the overall loss function is given by
+To balance the two, we introduce a hyper-parameter $\lambda \ge 0$, and the overall loss function is given by

-Intuitively, with a smaller $\lambda$, the loss function emphasizes more on the image reconstruction at the destination.
-When $\lambda = 0$, only the reconstruction performance at the destination is taken into account.
+Intuitively, a smaller $\lambda$ emphasizes the reconstruction quality at the destination. {We note that, unlike the DF scheme which is based purely on channel coding, DeepJSCC-DF cannot prevent error propagation, since the reconstruction at the relay is always prone to some reconstruction errors.}